SlicerDMRI/ORG-Atlases/README.md

 ## 3. Visualize the fiber clusters and the annotated anatomical fiber tracts.

 * Load output clustered_tracts.mrml file into Slicer.
 This will load all clusters into the scene and display a percentage of the fibers in each cluster.
 * To view 100% of the fibers in all clusters (can be slow depending on the number of fibers clustered), load clustered_tracts_display_100_percent.mrml into Slicer.
+In this way, fibers from all 100 subjects are visualized in each cluster.
+Note that each cluster shows a common connection in the population and its variability across the 100 subjects.
 * If downloading a pre-provided anatomically curated atlas, a mrml file that defines which clusters belonging to a certain anatomical tract (e.g. T_AF.mrml) is provided.
 Loading the mrml file into Slicer will visualize all clusters belonging to the anatomical tract.